Garnier Moisture Rescue Refreshing Gel Cream

 Isononyl Isononanoate helps give products a velvet feel and improves spreadability.

-Learn more about Isononyl IsononanoateCarbomer is a polymer of acrylic acid.
-Its main role is to create gel consistency within products.
+Learn more about Isononyl IsononanoateCarbomer is a high-molecular weight polymer of acrylic acid.
+It is used to form gels and thicken formulas.

 This ingredient helps to create a silky texture and improve spreadability.
 Due to its high molecular weight and thickness, it is often combined with cyclopentasiloxane.